REI Co-op Flash 22 Review

 The REI Co-op Flash 22 benefits from years of design refinements to REI's pack lineup.
 The mesh stretch pockets are easy to get into and hold things well.
 The more secure zippered pockets are small but work well for organizing small gear like headlamps or water filters.
 While it lacks hip belt pockets, it's easy to slip this pack on and off to get to the zippered or mesh pockets while the pack is still on.

-The outer attachments on this pack were some of our favorite of the packs we tested.
-The daisy chains and ice axe holder securely hold an ice axe or trekking poles, but could also run through the loop of a Nalgene clipping it in to secure a water bottle stuffed in the mesh side pocket.
+The outer attachments on this pack were among our favorite designs of the packs we tested.
+The daisy chains and ice axe holder securely hold an ice axe, trekking poles, or any other items you might need to strap to the outside- just remember you'll need to add your own attachment systems if using the daisy chains.

 The main compartment is equipped with a hydration sleeve capable of holding up to a 3-liter hydration bladder (although 3 liters of water takes up a lot of space in a pack this small).
 There are also two small pockets and a keychain clip on the hydration reservoir pocket.
 We liked these small pockets, but our larger testers had a hard time fitting their hands into them.

-The Flash 22 is an ultralight daypack, with thin materials, small buckles and straps, and only the necessary features.
-It weighs in at a scant 14 ounces for its 23-liter volume, for a super low weight to volume ratio of 0.60 ounces per liter.
+The Flash 22 is an ultralight daypack with thin materials, small buckles and straps, and only the necessary features.
+It weighs in at a scant 14 ounces for its 22-liter volume, for an excellent weight-to-volume ratio of 0.64 ounces per liter.

-This pack saves weight by allowing you to add on what you need with all the modular loops and daisy chains but doesn't force you to carry unnecessary bells and whistles.
-For this price, we would normally expect a very simple pack with few features, but the Flash 22 delivers lots of nice touches that don't add much weight.
+This pack saves weight by allowing you to add on what you need with all the modular loops and daisy chains, but it doesn't force you to carry unnecessary bells and whistles.
+For this price, we would normally expect a very simple pack with few features, but the Flash 22 delivers lots of nice touches that keep its overall weight reasonable.

-REI uses the same thin ripstop nylon on both the Flash 18 and Flash 22, with some thicker nylon pack cloth on the bottom.
-The outer pocket creates two layers of material on the outside of the pack, and the lid adds another two layers to the top, making this packable to take a little more abuse than the Flash 18.
+REI uses the ripstop nylon on the Flash 22, with some thicker nylon pack cloth on the bottom.
+The outer pocket creates two layers of material on the outside of the pack, and the lid adds another two layers to the top.

 Most other packs in this review use much burlier nylon that will probably last longer.
 Unless you plan on canyoneering or hauling this bag over rock, it should hold up just fine through normal use.
 And if you do tear it up, its simple design makes it easy to patch with some Tear-Aid or Tenacious Tape.

-In our hose testing, we found that the top lid of the Flash 22 worked only slightly better than the Flash 18 at keeping out water.
-Without an included rain cover, and without the structured frame to support one, this pack is alright for short rain showers but will get your gear drenched in a long rainstorm.
-Think of it as being a pack that dries out very fast, and, as a top-loader, works great with a dry bag pack liner or garbage bag to keep your gear dry on a rainy day.
+In our hose testing, we found that the top lid of the Flash 22 somewhat improved its water resistance.
+Without an included rain cover and the structured frame to support one, this pack can handle brief precipitation but will get your gear drenched in a long rainstorm.
+Think of it as a pack that dries out very fast and, as a top-loader, works great with a dry bag pack liner or garbage bag to keep your gear dry on a rainy day.

 Should You Buy the REI Co-op Flash 22?